AshishSharma03/xerocodee-dashboard/README.md

 ## Authentication

-This project uses Next-auth for authentication and Redis for Single Sign-On (SSO).
+This project uses Next-auth for authentication and WorkOS for  Single Sign-On (SSO).
 Make sure to configure your authentication and SSO settings properly.

 ## Improvements